7 ways to make a small room look bigger

 3. Lighter paint = bigger room

-Light-coloured paints are well known for their ability to make a room seem larger, just as dark paints are known for making rooms seem smaller.
+Light-colored paints are well known for their ability to make a small room look bigger, just as dark paints are known for making rooms looks smaller.

-You can also aim to renovate with a light-coloured glossy paint, which acts a little like a mirror does in that it will help to reflect light around the room.
+You can also aim to renovate with light-colored glossy paint, which acts a little like a mirror does in that it will help to reflect light around the room.

 4. Use furniture to widen the space

-Try moving your furniture around to see if you notice a difference to the space that way.
-Move large pieces of furniture such as couches, beds and shelves against the walls to leave as much space in the centre of the room as possible.
+Try moving your furniture around to see if you notice a difference in the space that way.
+Move large pieces of furniture such as couches, beds, and shelves against the walls to leave as much space in the centre of the room as possible.

 If you have any items in the middle of the room, this can essentially cut the space in half, so aim to move them to the corners or off to the sides.